 What Can You Offer?

-Here’s a few ideas to get you out of the mindset of asking for something.
+Here are a few ideas to get you out of the mindset of asking for something.
 Instead consider:

 - answering questions